canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/auto-pkg-test.rst

 And provision a Quantal AMD64 system::

-    ./bin/prepare-testbed -r quantal -d amd64
+    ./bin/prepare-testbed -r quantal amd64

 This command will create a pristine Quantal AMD64 VM from a cloud image.
 To run the tests, simply run::

-        ./bin/run-adt-test -r quantal -d -a amd64 \
+        ./bin/run-adt-test -r quantal -a amd64 \
                 -b lp:~super-friends/friends/packaging friends

-This would use the ``lp:~super-friends/friends/packaging`` branch as a basis to run the tests on the ``friends`` package.
-If use the ``-l`` flag you will be logged into the virtual machine after the tests were run.
+This would use the ``lp:~super-friends/friends/packaging`` branch as a basis to run the tests on the Ubuntu ``friends`` package.
+If you only specify a branch with ``-b`` but do not specify a package name, this will instead build the branch and install the binaries from that build; this is useful if you want to run tests on a newer version than the one packaged in Ubuntu, or the package is not in Ubuntu at all.
+If use the ``-k`` flag you will be logged into the virtual machine after the tests were run.
 This makes it very easy to debug issues.

 The `auto-package-testing documentation`_ has a lot more valuable information on other testing options.